 Police Training Academies in South Carolina

-The SCLE approves all police training programs within the state, including those for pre-service officers.
+The South Carolina Law Enforcement Training Council (SCLE) approves police training programs within the state, including those for pre-service officers.
 In order for a prospective South Carolina officer’s training to qualify, the director of the South Carolina Law Enforcement Training Council must approve the training program completed.

 - Columbia Police Department Training and Career Development Division – Columbia, SC